Emory Neurology Database

 There are over 2,500 variables in our database, not all of which are available for each subject.
 To facilitate data use for research, we have put together a Summary Database which contains about 150 of the most commonly requested variables.
 A data dictionary describing the variables in the Summary Database is available.

-Investigators interested in getting more information about the Emory Neurology Database should contact Noy Hawkins.
-If you would like to request some of these data for research studies or would like to contact some of these subjects for possible participation in other research studies, please fill out the appropriate request form and email it to Noy Hawkins.
+If you would like to request some of these data for research studies or would like to contact some of these subjects for possible participation in other research studies, please fill out the appropriate request form.